awsdocs/aws-doc-sdk-examples/python/example_code/bedrock-agent/README.md

-# Agents for Amazon Bedrock code examples for the SDK for Python
+# Amazon Bedrock Agents code examples for the SDK for Python

 ## Overview

-Shows how to use the AWS SDK for Python (Boto3) to work with Agents for Amazon Bedrock.
+Shows how to use the AWS SDK for Python (Boto3) to work with Amazon Bedrock Agents.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Agents for Amazon Bedrock offer you the ability to build and configure autonomous agents in your application._
+_Amazon Bedrock Agents offer you the ability to build and configure autonomous agents in your application._

 ## ⚠ Important